Plaashond/FlashAssessment/README.md

 	- [ ] Document README to show setup steps
 	- [ ] Add better exception handling(Response messages)
 	- [ ] move database setup to startup
+	- [ ] add a way of rating a message in severity to show if the message should be flagged
+	- [ ] link messages to users
+	- [ ] Flag suspiscous messages
 - [x] Add microservice to sanatize a string
 - [x] Add Readme instructions for project